mircealungu/Pomodoro-Box/README.md

 PomodoroBox
 ===========

-    Motto #1: "All your pomodoros are belong to PomodoroBox" Motto #2: "PomodoroBox knows what you did last summer"
+    Motto #1: "All your pomodoros are belong to you" Motto #2: "PomodoroBox knows what you did last summer"

 The four greatest features of PomodoroBox are: